benjamineskola/photoblog/content/2016-01-25-someone-has-been-baking.md

 +++
 date = 2016-01-25 08:34:37
-title = "Someone has been baking. 😋" slug = "2016/someone-has-been-baking"
+title = "Someone has been baking" slug = "2016/someone-has-been-baking"

 [extra]